What has changed?

 Improvements in materials, technologies and applications, together with precision issues with several of the ASTM D4950 tests, have led to a new set of high-performance multiuse (HPM) grease specifications.

-Due to be released during January 2021, the HPM grease specification will deliver performance improvements over the existing GC-LB specification, as well as having wider industry application.
+Released in November 2020, the HPM grease specification will deliver performance improvements over the existing GC-LB specification, as well as having wider industry application.

 While new HPM certified products will provide additional performance benefits, the NLGI GC-LB specification will remain; continuing to satisfy specific applications, notably in the trucking industry where they are still widely used for the chassis lubrication benefits, they deliver.